DeNepo/precourse/README.md

 ### 1. Create Your Issue

-The first step is to [create a new issue](https://docs.github.com/en/free-pro-team@latest/github/managing-your-work-on-github/creating-an-issue) in your class repository using the `precourse` template.
+The first step is to [create a Precourse issue](https://hackyourfuturebelgium.github.io/precourse/workflows/index.html) in your class repository using the `precourse` template.
 This template contains a check-list with all the Precourse Assignments.

 As you complete the assignments you can click on the check-box to track your progress.
 You and your classmates will be able to see each other's issues, this is a good thing!
 HYF is built around collaboration.
 Feel free to read through each others' work, ask each other questions, and offer to help if you see someone is stuck.